ismet55555/Hashicorp-Certified-Vault-Associate-Notes/README.md

 - Uses API on backend (as everything else that interacts with vault)
 - Not enabled by default
 - Runs on the same port as API
-- Basic console withing the UI for basic vault commands
+- Basic console within the UI for basic vault commands
 - Getting to the UI
   1. Navigate to `<VAULT HOST>:<PORT>/ui`
      - Example: http://127.0.0.1:8200/ui